John-Kostick/vzome-sharing/_posts/2022-03-04-60-gon field-Octahedral-3vZome-13-52-39.md

   <img src="https://John-Kostick.github.io/vzome-sharing/2021/12/07/09-15-41-Jacobs-octahedral-ball-double-honeycomb/Jacobs-octahedral-ball-double-honeycomb.png" />
 </vzome-viewer>

 Adjusting lengths to a different ratio, this is a sample of an Oct-Tet lattice with separation between it's polyhedra by bands of struts that are parallel with edges of Rhombic Dodecahedra.
+At center is an RD.

 <vzome-viewer style="width: 100%; height: 100vh;"
        src="https://John-Kostick.github.io/vzome-sharing/2021/12/07/15-58-29-Oct-Tet-lattice-spaced/Oct-Tet-lattice-spaced.vZome" >